The North Pennines Observatory at Allenheads Contemporary Arts is located at the dark heart of the North Pennines AONB.

 When to stargaze at North Pennines Observatory

-This location's semi-rural setting means it benefits from dark skies depending on the time of the year and lunar cycle.
+This location's rural setting means it benefits from dark skies depending on the time of the year and lunar cycle.
 In the calendar below where you can see stars indicates when the skies will be dark and the best time to stargaze.
 Yellow areas show the adverse effects of daylight (bold) and moonlight (faded).
 Hover over a day to see darkness times or click on a date for more information.